CS3219-AY2324S1/ay2324s1-course-assessment-g22/README.md

 #### Postgres DB

-- Download pgadmin with postgres15.
+- Download pgAdmin with postgres15.
-- Create new DB
+- Create new DB using pgAdmin
 - Add config.js to ~/backend

 ```